hearthandsinc/challenges/backend/readme.md

 Some topics to look at to dive deeper:

+- [ ] Allow clients to authenticate with their phone number
 - [ ] Add support for paginated chats and messages
 - [ ] Choose a network protocol that enables soft real-time message delivery to clients
 - [ ] Support SMS forwarding to relay the messages to the clients phone numbers